 The 2012 Scion iQ’s small size makes it a great urban runabout, according to reviewers, but most rivals offer a more enjoyable driving experience and a more spacious, comfortable interior.

 Reviewers said the iQ’s cabin is constructed with quality materials, and that the four-seat iQ offers front seats that are reasonably comfortable.
 However, many test drivers said that the iQ’s back seat isn’t spacious enough to be comfortable.
 Standard features include a four-speaker stereo with HD Radio, a USB port and Bluetooth.
 Available features include satellite radio and navigation, as well as an upgraded stereo system.
 The iQ offers 3.5 cubic feet of cargo space behind the rear seats, or up to 16.7 cubic feet with the seats folded.
-Both figures are considerably low for the class.
+Both figures are extremly small for the class.

 Other Cars to Consider

 The Fiat 500 is also a small hatchback with more back-seat and cargo space, as well as a better safety score.
 Additionally, a high-performance variant called the 500 Abarth is available, which reviewers liked for its peppy engine and sportier handling.

 The Chevrolet Sonic is also slightly larger than the iQ, and its four-door body style may make it a better choice if you regularly have back-seat passengers.
 The Sonic also has more cargo space than the iQ.